 Geotagging: For hardware and software, some free, some retail, for embedding location data in photographs (and collecting the information while the photos are being taken) see my guide to geotagging.

-Think of these programs as ways to look at what files you have on your disk, i.e. as enhancements of Windows (not Internet) Explorer.
+Think of these programs as ways to look at what files you have on your disk, i.e. as enhancements of File Explorer.
 While they do have some features for changing the images, you are advised to obtain and master a separate tool for that work.
 Suggestions appear in the Photo Tools section further down the page.

-Both programs (and Exifier, down in the Photo Tools section) have tools for renaming batches of files.
+Irfan (and Exifier, down in the Photo Tools section) has tools for renaming batches of files.
 If you delve into them, you can accomplish remarkable things.
-For example, how about using the date the photo was taken, as stored within the photo by many cameras ("Exif data"), to assemble a name for the photo?
+For example, how about using the date the photo was taken, as stored within the photo by many cameras ("ExIF data"), to assemble a name for the photo?
 If you use, say, 2006-12-25-13-01 for a photo taken just after 1pm on Christmas, i.e. year first, hour in 24, minutes last, then your photos will sort themselves logically even when sorted by name, won't they?
 Alternatively, I am a great fan of using the number originally assigned by the camera (after ensuring that it doesn't start again at "IMG_001" repeatedly), and maintaining separately a cross reference that tells me, say, that photo 6012 was taken on 23 April 07.
 The more concise reference number is easier to use, and can be incorporated easily in subsequent names for derivatives from my prime copy of the image.
 Less obscure names tend to get out of control.
 Call the photo of you pet "Fluffy-In-Garden" if you will... but what do you call the next photo of Fluffy in the garden?
 The numbers may be obscure, but at least they are manageable.
 If photos 6012, 6087 and 6251 are of Fluffy in the Garden, you can have "FluffyInTheGarden6012", "FluffyInTheGarden6087" and "FluffyInTheGarden6251".
 Best of both worlds.
 Remember the need to back up your hard disk.
 It will fail one day, and if you don't have a second copy of your photos somewhere else, they will be lost.
 (Yes, I know I said that again below.
 Have you backed up your photos?
 You can do it "tomorrow"... if your disk doesn't fail today.)
+(Around Feb 2018.. or was it Jun?
+An "update" from Windows wiped all of many people's JPEGs (photos) off of their hard drives.
+They had done nothing "wrong".
+They were using their computers in a normal and reasonable manner.
+Microsoft knew it was a risk.
+And rolled out the JPEG destroying update anyway.
+They say that the thing people most often take chances to rescue from a burning house is their photo albums.
+And you have only one copy of your digital photos?
+On a computer.
+Maybe it will never go wrong.

 LAN management: See "Network tools", just a little farther down this page.